Docs-Geek/api-documentation-course/docs/exercises/class-4.md

 2. **Add query parameters to sort results:**

-To improve readability, you can break long commands into multiple lines by adding a backslash (`\`) at the end of lines, as shown below.
+To improve readability, you can break long commands into multiple lines by adding a backslash (`\`) at the end of the first line, as shown below.

 ```bash
 curl -i -X GET \